Danish language: Danish Realm

 Within the Danish Realm, Danish is the national language of Denmark and one of two official languages of the Faroe Islands (alongside Faroese).
-A Faroese variant of Danish is known as Gøtudanskt.
-Until 2009, Danish had also been one of two official languages of Greenland (alongside Greenlandic).
-Danish is widely spoken in Greenland now as lingua franca, and an unknown portion of the native Greenlandic population has Danish as their first language; a large percentage of the native Greenlandic population speaks Danish as a second language since its introduction into the education system as a compulsory language in 1928.
-Danish was an official language in Iceland until 1944, but is today still widely used and is a mandatory subject in school taught as a second foreign language after English.
+There is a Faroese variant of Danish known as Gøtudanskt.
+Until 2009, Danish was also one of two official languages of Greenland (alongside Greenlandic).
+Danish now acts as a lingua franca in Greenland, with a large percentage of native Greenlanders able to speak Danish as a second language (it was introduced into the education system as a compulsory language in 1928).
+About 10% of the population speaks Danish as their first language, due to immigration.

 Iceland was a territory ruled by Denmark–Norway, one of whose official languages was Danish.
-About 10% of the population of Greenland speak Danish as their first language owing to immigration.
+Though Danish ceased to be an official language in Iceland in 1944, it is still widely used and is a mandatory subject in school, taught as a second foreign language after English.

 No law stipulates an official language for Denmark, making Danish the de facto official language only.
 The Code of Civil Procedure does, however, lay down Danish as the language of the courts.
-Since 1997, public authorities have been obliged to observe the official spelling by way of the Orthography Law.
-In the 21st century, discussions have been held regarding creating a language law that would make Danish the official language of Denmark.
+Since 1997, public authorities have been obliged to follow the official spelling system laid out in the Orthography Law.
+In the 21st century, discussions have been held with a view to create a law that would make Danish the official language of Denmark.

 Surrounding countries

 In addition, a noticeable community of Danish speakers is in Southern Schleswig, the portion of Germany bordering Denmark, and a variant of Standard Danish, Southern Schleswig Danish, is spoken in the area.
 Since 2015, Schleswig-Holstein has officially recognized Danish as a regional language, just as German is north of the border.
 Furthermore, Danish is one of the official languages of the European Union and one of the working languages of the Nordic Council.
 Under the Nordic Language Convention, Danish-speaking citizens of the Nordic countries have the opportunity to use their native language when interacting with official bodies in other Nordic countries without being liable for any interpretation or translation costs.

 The more widespread of the two varieties of written Norwegian, Bokmål, is very close to Danish, because standard Danish was used as the de facto administrative language until 1814 and one of the official languages of Denmark–Norway.
 Bokmål is based on Danish, unlike the other variety of Norwegian, Nynorsk, which is based on the Norwegian dialects, with Old Norwegian as an important reference point.
+Bokmål evolved from Dano-Norwegian language.
 Also North Frisian and Gutnish (Gutamål) were influenced by Danish.